 International master’s programmes are taught in English in Sweden.
 Applicants must demonstrate proficiency in English in order to meet the entry requirements.

-Course Level: Scholarships are available for pursuing masters programme.
+Course Level: The studentships are available for pursuing masters programme.

 Study Subject(s): The programmes cover a variety of subject areas and are strongly interrelated with the research environments of the university

-Scholarship Award: The scholarship will cover 100% of the tuition fee of the programme as long as you follow the normal study plan (minimum 22.5 credits/semester, minimum 45 credits/academic year).
-The scholarship does not cover living expenses.
-If your status from being a fee-paying student to a non-paying student is changed during the study period of the programme you will no longer be granted the scholarship.
+Award: The sponsorship will cover 100% of the tuition fee of the programme as long as you follow the normal study plan (minimum 22.5 credits/semester, minimum 45 credits/academic year). the program does not cover living expenses.
+If your status from being a fee-paying student to a non-paying student is changed during the study period of the programme you will no longer be granted the program.

 Eligibility: To be admitted to education at first-cycle or second-cycle level, the applicant is required to meet the general entry requirements and furthermore any specific entry requirements that may be prescribed.